xbmc/repo-plugins/plugin.video.srfplaytv/README.md

  - [x] Various lists: Newest and most clicked shows by topic (e.g. News, Documentaries, etc.), trending shows, soon offline shows, shows by date.
  - [x] Choose between SD and HD quality.
  - [x] Subtitle support.
- - [ ] Livestreams that are exclusively broadcasted on SRF.ch (will be available in the 1.0.0 release).
+ - [x] Livestreams that are exclusively broadcasted on SRF.ch (only available in Switzerland).
+ - [x] Live TV support: SRF 1, SRF 2 and SRF info (only available in Switzerland).

 ## Planned features
  - [ ] Twitter integration: For shows with a SRF hashtag (e.g. #srfarena) get the tweets which were emitted during the show on the screen.
  - [ ] Download episodes for personal archiving purposes (probably through an additional Kodi script).

+## Installation

+ - The plugin is available in the official "Kodi Add-on repository".
+This is the recommended way to get the plugin.
+ - It is also available in "Goggle Addon Repository", which can be found [here](https://github.com/goggle/repository.goggle.addons).
+ - Furthermore, you can download the newest release as a zip file from the [release section](https://github.com/goggle/plugin.video.srfplaytv/releases) on github and manually install the plugin from the zip file.
+Keep in mind that you won't get any automatic updates if you choose this method.

 ## Support this plugin
 How you can help improving this plugin: